wearefrank/ladybug/MANUAL_TEST.md

 # Tests

+### Test 5: Version numbers

+**Step 10:** Open ladybug.
+Check whether the version numbers of the ladybug backend and the ladybug frontend are shown somewhere.

 ### Test 10: Debug tab tree view, layout of checkpoints

 **Step 10:** In the Frank!Framework, use "Test a Pipeline" to run adapter "processXml" with input message `<person>Jan Smit</person>